JayashreeAN/Real-Time-sign-language-Translator/README.md

-# Indian Sign Language Translator (ISL Connect)
+# Real-Time Sign Language Translator

 ## Overview
-Indian Sign Language (ISL) Translator, also known as **ISL Connect**, is a machine learning-powered tool designed to translate Indian Sign Language gestures into text and speech.
-This project aims to bridge the communication gap between the deaf and hearing communities in India by providing an interactive and accessible solution.
+Real-Time Sign Language Translator, is a machine learning-powered tool designed to translate Sign Language gestures into text and speech.
+This project aims to bridge the communication gap between the deaf and hearing communities by providing an interactive and accessible solution.

 ## Features
 - Real-time Gesture Recognition: Uses computer vision and deep learning to detect and interpret sign language gestures.